zimfw/environment/README.md

 Settings
 --------

-You can set a custom terminal title containing [prompt expansion escape sequences], that is redrawn upon directory change.
-The example below sets the title to show the current directory name:
+You can set a custom terminal title containing [prompt expansion escape sequences], that is redrawn before and after any command is executed.
+The example below sets the title to show the current directory name and command running in the terminal:

-    zstyle ':zim:environment' termtitle '%1~'
+    zstyle ':zim:environment' termtitle '%1~ $1'

 Zsh options
 -----------